viniciusperrone/viniciusperrone/README.md

 <h1><img src="bg.jpg" alt="background" width="100%"></h1>

 <p align="center">
 I'm a Computer technician and a Systems Analysis and Development student at PUCPR, I've been working in technology for 3 years of experience, focusing on code standards and systems development, using technologies such as Django, React Native, React, and Node.
-Currently, I work as a Software Developer at Klutch, focusing on development of sites, landing pages and corrections of platforms.
+Currently, I work as a Software Developer, focusing on development of sites, landing pages and corrections of platforms.
 </p>

 <div align="center">